 Like many procedures and medications during pregnancy, large scale double-blind studies to prove the safety or risk of ultrasound are nearly impossible.
 For this reason, the FDA and ACOG recommend that only healthcare providers utilise ultrasound technology, and only as medically necessary.

 Ultrasounds use sound waves to produce a picture on a screen.
-While this is a noninvasive procedure, these waves can cause tissue to heat up.
+While this is a non-invasive procedure, these waves can cause the tissue to heat up.
 Where there is tissue heating, there’s an assumption that the heat might have an impact on cell development.
 While cell damage hasn’t been documented concretely, the potential is enough for the FDA and ACOG to recommend limited use.
 Some doctors recommend that unnecessary exposure to ultrasound (especially near the baby’s head) be avoided until 18 weeks.

 In a routine and healthy pregnancy, it isn’t uncommon to have only one or two ultrasounds for the duration of the pregnancy.
 While some women opt out of all ultrasounds, many choose to have an anatomy scan midway through the pregnancy, and a few will have scans early in pregnancy, to check dating and viability.